CrossTheRoadElec/Phoenix5-Documentation/source/blog/blog-week4.rst

 Phoenix Libraries cleared on roboRIO reboot
 -----------------------------------------------------------------
 We received a couple reports where the roboRIO appears to be *losing Phoenix libraries after a power cycle*.
-The root-cause was determined to be **teams accidently using HERO LifeBoat** to install 2018 libraries in a location that prevents the 2019 libraries from loading correctly.
+The root-cause was determined to be **teams accidentally using HERO LifeBoat** to install 2018 libraries in a location that prevents the 2019 libraries from loading correctly.
 Details on this can be found at https://github.com/CrossTheRoadElec/Phoenix-Releases/issues/1

 **To solve this completely** we made two changes: